COHSASA Healthcare Standards

 Many sets of COHSASA standards have been accredited by ISQua since 2002 which means they have all met the ISQua principles and requirements.

-The set of COHSASA standards currently accredited is:
+The sets of COHSASA standards currently accredited are:

-- COHSASA Healthcare Facility Standards (First Edition) Accredited until 2022
+- COHSASA Healthcare Facility Standards – Inpatient Care (First Edition) Accredited until 2022

 The current standards have been devised according to a set of principles developed by the International Society for Quality in Health Care (ISQua), and the collaboration of more than 40 countries, to guide the content and structure of accreditation standards for hospitals.